Max Pacioretty: Amateur

 As a youth, Pacioretty played in the 2002 Quebec International Pee-Wee Hockey Tournament with the New York Rangers minor ice hockey team.

 Pacioretty played high school hockey at New Canaan High School in which he led the state in points during his freshman year, and then moved on to The Taft School in Watertown, Connecticut.
 Pacioretty then played junior hockey for the Sioux City Musketeers of the United States Hockey League (USHL) for one season in 2006–07.
-Following the campaign, Pacioretty was selected in the first round, 22nd overall by the Montreal Canadiens during the 2007 NHL Entry Draft; the pick had been previously acquired by the Canadiens in a trade with the San Jose Sharks.
+Following the campaign, Pacioretty was selected in the first round, 22nd overall by the Montreal Canadiens during the 2007 NHL entry draft; the pick had been previously acquired by the Canadiens in a trade with the San Jose Sharks.
 He spent the 2007–08 season with the University of Michigan, recording 15 goals and 38 points in 36 games.

 On July 17, 2008, Pacioretty signed a three-year, entry-level contract with the Canadiens.

 Professional (2008–2025)

 Montreal Canadiens (2008–2018)

 Pacioretty made his NHL debut with the Canadiens on January 2, 2009, scoring his first NHL goal on his first NHL shot in a 4–1 loss against the New Jersey Devils.
 Upon his debut, he also became the first player in Montreal's lengthy franchise history to wear sweater number 67.

 After starting the 2010–11 season playing for the Hamilton Bulldogs of the American Hockey League (AHL), the Canadiens' top minor league affiliate, Pacioretty was recalled for the second time to the NHL on December 12, 2010.

 On March 8, 2011, Pacioretty suffered an injury following a hit by Boston Bruins defenseman Zdeno Chára.
 The force and location of the hit resulted in Pacioretty colliding with the stanchion at the end of the bench.
 He was taken off the ice on a stretcher after lying motionless on the ice for several minutes.
 The extent of the injury was revealed the next day as a 4th cervical vertebrae (C4) fracture and a grade 2 concussion.
 One Bruin, Mark Recchi, questioned the severity of the concussion during an interview stating that Pacioretty was at a movie theater four days after the incident.
 For delivering the hit, Chára received a five-minute major penalty and a game misconduct, and after reviewing videotape of the play the NHL decided no further punishment was warranted.
 However, a criminal investigation was announced by the Montreal Police Service.
 Additionally, Air Canada threatened to remove its League sponsorship if the NHL did not take any action to prevent further violence on ice.
-Pacioretty recovered in time to start the 2011–12 season with the Canadiens.

 For Pacioretty's part, he could not remember the incident, but after seeing the tape said that he was "disgusted" that there was no fine or suspension.
 About two months later, he said that he thought Chára regretted his actions and that he forgave him.